samus-io/tablab-steps/steps/479F742yigRkQTVhszhfBoluqatl8LkES7p/en/README.md

 * `Command injection` is a type of vulnerability that allows an attacker to execute arbitrary commands on the host operating system via a vulnerable application.
 * This occurs when the application passes unsafe user-supplied data to a system shell.
+* As a result, an attacker can manipulate the command string to execute arbitrary commands, potentially leading to unauthorized access, data loss, or system compromise.
+* For example -
+  * **Direct Command Injection**: user inputs are directly used in commands executed by the system shell.
+  * **Shell Interpretation**: special characters and command separators (e.g, `;`, `|`, `&&`) are interpreted by the system shell, allowing for the injection of additional commands.

 ## How does Command injection works?

 * **User input without proper sanitization**:

   * The application takes user input directly to construct a command.
-  * **Example**: A web form for deleting a file might take the filename from user input.
+  * For example, a web form for deleting a file might take the filename from user input.
   * Input: `file.txt; rm -rf /`
   * The application processes this input without sanitization.